PhilemonPhilippin/PhilemonPhilippin/README.md

 # Kitchen

-I am currently creating a program to manage recipes: _Kitchen_.
+I started creating a program to manage recipes: _Kitchen_.

 It is composed of two parts : the server in **ASP.NET API** and the user interface in **Angular**.